dddrrreee/cs140e-20win/labs/3-cross-check/README.md

   4. Return `v`.

 To test it:
-  1. Run `./test-put-get > out` on Unix.
-It should run without crashing and, importantly, print out the values for each `put32` and `get32` in the exact order they happened.
+  1. Run `make test-put-get` on Unix.
+It should run without crashing and, importantly, print out the values for each `put32` and `get32` in the exact order they happened as well as a `cksum`.
-  2. Get the checksum of the output (`cksum out`) and compare to your partner.
+  2. Compare the cksum to your partner.
   3. If these values match, you know your code worked the same as your partner's.
   4. Now post to the newsgroup so everyone can compare.
   5. If everyone matches, and one person got it right, we've proven that